ruthgn/Healthcare-Analytics-Dashboard/README.md

-# Clinical-Analytics-Dashboard
+# Healthcare-Analytics-Dashboard

 Author: Ruth G. Nainggolan

-Interactive dashboard exploring clinic patient volume by time of the day, waiting time and care score.
-Drill down into high-volume days to view how the busy environment may have affected patient experience.
+Interactive healthcare dashboard providing a detailed breakdown of patients’ overall satisfaction with various departments within a network of three clinics.
+Dashboard contains clinic patient volume by time of the day, waiting time, and care score.

 Files
 -----